 - What types of plug-ins are particularly suitable for live use?

-A hands-on guide on how to implements plug-ins in your live set-up, you can find here.
+Find here a hands-on guide on how to implement plug-ins in your live set-up.

 What are the benefits of digital audio plug-ins when mixing live?